adaezeokoduwa/greenwood-library-website/README.md

    ```bash
 git clone https://github.com/your-username/greenwood-library-website.git
 ```
-4. Open your terminal and run the following command to create a new branch and switch to it:
+4. Open the terminal and run the following command to create a new branch and switch to it:

 ```bash
 git checkout -b add-book-reviews
 ```
-5. Create a new HTML file named book_reviews.html in your project directory and added randome text
+5. Created a new HTML file named book_reviews.html in your project directory and added randome text

-💾 Step 2: Commit and Push Changes
+## 💾 Step 2: Commit and Push Changes
 Run the following commands to stage the new file, commit the changes, and push the new branch to GitHub:

 ```